DroneBlocks/dexi/docs/px4-nsh.md

 x   SER_TEL1_BAUD [890,1314] : 500000
 ```

-Also useful: `listener <topic>`, `dmesg`, `top`, `uorb status`, `perf`.
+Other useful commands include `listener <topic>`, `dmesg`, `top`, `uorb status`, and
+`perf`.

 ## Troubleshooting

 **The shell hangs with no output.** Use `udpout:`, not a bare address.
-`mavlink-router`'s endpoints wait for the client to send first, so `127.0.0.1:14550`
+`mavlink-router`'s endpoints wait for the client to send first.
+Using
-alone makes pymavlink bind and listen, and the router never learns where to reply.
+`127.0.0.1:14550` alone makes `pymavlink` bind and listen, so the router never learns
+where to reply.

-**The shell opens but output goes missing.** PX4 keeps one shell session per MAVLink
+**The shell opens, but output goes missing.** PX4 keeps one shell session per MAVLink
 link.
-If QGroundControl's *Analyze → MAVLink Console* is open on the same link, it will
+If QGroundControl's *Analyze → MAVLink Console* is open on the same link, it can
 take over the session.
-Close it.

-A shell opened over USB is a separate link from one opened over telemetry, so a
-network-connected QGroundControl won't interfere with a USB shell.
+Close the MAVLink Console and reconnect.